WE ARE NOW A CERTIFIED SCHOOL FOR NATIONAL ONLINE SAFETY

 Computing at St Gregory's

 At St Gregory's we understand that computers are part of everyday life for our children.
 We recognise the importance of providing opportunities to use computer systems across the curriculum.
-A vital part of our teaching includes supporting our children to access computers and the internet safely and responsibly - further information about this can be found on our E-Safety page.
+A vital part of our teaching includes supporting our children to access computers and the internet safely and responsibly - further information about this can be found on our Online Safety page.

-The three aspects of the Computing curriculum:
+The three aspects of the Computing curriculum

 Pupils are taught about how computing systems work and how to use this knowledge through programming.
 Children gain practical experience of writing and debugging algorithms and develop an understanding of computer networks and the World Wide Web.